karencfv/system-simulator/troubleshooting-exercise.md

 </details>

-## Writing to persistent storage duration
+## Writing to persistent storage duration per thread

-Even though the data processor doesn't wait for the persistent storage actions to complete, it is important to see how they behave under different load to determine how they correlate to the request blockage problem.

 I took persistent store transaction duration readings for 1 minute under different load.
 These are my findings:

-- It seems that during medium load when several requests are blocked (50% - 75%), the persistent store transactions take less time to complete.
+- Once all requests are blocked, the total number of write transactions decreases. ~5904 when running 135 clients in parallel, and ~4282 when running 1000 clients.

 - Under high load after most requests start being blocked, the latency increases slightly and plateaus.

+- It seems that during medium load when several requests are blocked (50% - 75%), the persistent store transactions take less time to complete (this may be due to the random number generator for the range).

 Results of running the [persistent store transactions](./scripts/persist-time.sh) DTrace script on different loads: